-where p_1 depends on w.
-We postulate that p_1 is proportional to the 4-th power of the vertical displacement (this will lead to an analogy with the term W^3 in (2)):
+We intend to construct a model assuming that the walls actively move.
+Suppose that, when deflected from the neutral position, they exert the extra pressure relative to (9), where $p_1$ depends on w.
+We postulate that $p_1$ is proportional to the fourth power of the vertical displacement (this leads to an analogy with the term $W^3$ in (2)),